jzeyl/Scaling_2021/README.md

 # Workflow
-This work corresponds to in prep.
+This work corresponds to in prep for Hearing Research  "Scaling of ear morphology among birds and its implications for hearing performance" quantifying allometric relationships in bird ear.

-To reproduce the scaling analyses, start with "Set up data_scl.R".
+To reproduce the the analyses of the paper, start with "Set up data_scl.R".
+This loads the data and phylogeny.This also runs the pgls between ear measures and between each ear measure and head mass.
+From this scripts the summary statistics and tables are exported to word file.

-The pgls between the ear structures and audiometric measurements are
+To run the pgls between ear structures and audiometric measurements are , "Set up data_scl.R" also has to be run to get the data prepared (minus the pgls from those scripts)

+, to load the data, and then "Audiograms linked to anatomy.R".

+Scripts for plots are in the plots folder.
+To reproduce figure 1 of the phylogeny,

+Supplemental materials are (audiogram plots), scatterplots between ear metrics (), between ear metrics and head mass (_), and between ear metrics and audiograms ()

 [Title] in prep. or recently submitted, with an abstract or a summary of the abstract of the paper.
 Then, a workflow of the scripts.
 To reproduce the analyses in the paper, where should I start? where should I go next?

+# File descriptions
-# Data files
+## Data files
 |File|Description|
 |-----|-----|
 |["databmadded.csv"](https://github.com/jzeyl/Scaling_2021/blob/main/databmadded.csv)|anatomical data|